zhanwuchao/coffeeweb/docs/README.md

 ### Maintaining and Corrections

 Notice a typo or a bug you can easily fix?
-Check out the websites (github repository)[https://github.com/trapss/coffeeweb] to fork and then make a pull request!
+Check out the website's [github repository](https://github.com/trapss/coffeeweb) to fork and then make a pull request!